top of page

 Important Notes

-Service providers are not permitted to charge families or Autistic people any fees to complete or submit a CAP application.
+Service providers may not charge families or Autistic people any fees to complete or submit a CAP application.

-Each applicant may receive CAP support once per calendar year.
+Each person accessing CAP support may receive funding once per calendar year.

-Each service provider or clinic is limited to receive a maximum of two CAP support clients per calendar year.
-Additional applications may only be considered upon review.
+Each service provider or clinic may submit applications for a maximum of two approved clients per calendar year.
+Additional applications may only be considered if funding remains available and at the discretion of Autism Canada.

 Becoming a Registered Service Provider